Cleveland Browns claim former Seahawks safety Tyvis Powell

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

-Powell became something of an organization and fan favorite when he made Seattle’s 53-man roster with some strong performances in the pre-season notably intercepting a pass in the pre-season opener against Kansas City along with a couple of key special teams plays that caused coach Pete Carroll to say “I don’t remember a first year guy having a first game that was that obvious like that.
+Powell became something of an organization and fan favorite when he made Seattle’s 53-man roster with some strong performances in the pre-season, notably intercepting a pass in the pre-season opener against Kansas City along with a couple of key special teams plays which caused coach Pete Carroll to say “I don’t remember a first-year guy having a first game that was that obvious like that.
 It was very impressive.”

 Powell, though, played sparingly during the regular season, active for just eight games and playing only on special teams, making three tackles on coverage units.

-And when the Seahawks needed to clear a roster spot to make room for Hester, a few other complicating factors (detailed here, and which included having brought back trusted free agent veteran Jeron Johnson as a backup safety) led to the decision to waive Powell.
+And when the Seahawks needed to clear a roster spot to make room for Hester, a few other complicating factors (detailed here, and which included having brought back trusted free agent veteran Jeron Johnson as a backup safety in the wake of the season-ending injury to Earl Thomas) led to the decision to waive Powell.

+Hester played in two games for Seattle and almost turned in the kind of game-breaking play that led to the decision to sign him in the first place with an apparent 80-yard punt return in the divisional playoff game against Atlanta that appeared ready to give Seattle a potential 17-7 lead in the second quarter before it was called back due to a holding penalty on Kevin Pierre-Louis.
+Hester, 34, said after the game he expects to retire.

+Seattle needed return help after Tyler Lockett suffered a broken tibia and fibula in a loss to Arizona on Dec.
+24.

 Shortly after the news broke, Powell Tweeted thanks to some members of the Seahawks: “Hey